geckos-survey/gist-documentation/docs/usage/masterconfig.md

   MOM : 2 # Gas moments.
 Set to 2 for V and sigma.
 Higher orders not yet tested EBmV : null # De-redden the spectra for the Galactic extinction in the direction of the
   # target previously to the analysis.
 Use e.g. EBmV = A_v / 3.2
-  EMI_FILE : 'emissionLinesPHANGS.config' # Emission line set-up file for emline fittet.
+  EMI_FILE : 'emissionLines_ppxf.config' # Emission line set-up file for emline fittet.
 The specified path is
   # relative to the configDir path in defaultDir.
+Set to 'emissionLines_ppxf.config' when using the 'ppxf' routine, and 'emissionLines_gandalf.config' when using the 'gandalf' routine.
   LSF_TEMP : 'lsf_MILES' # Path of the file specifying the line-spread-function of the spectral templates.
   # The specified path is relative to the configDir path in defaultDir.
-  TEMPLATE_SET : 'miles' # options are 'miles' or 'IndoUS'
+  TEMPLATE_SET : 'miles' # options are 'miles'
   LIBRARY : 'MILES_EMLINES/' # options are 'MILES_EMLINES/' (contains asmaller subset of templates sim
   # to that used by PHANGS) 'MILES/', 'miles_ssp_ch', or 'IndoUS'
   NORM_TEMP : 'LIGHT' # Normalise the spectral template library to obtain light- or mass-weighted results [LIGHT / MASS]